Designing resilient applications for Azure

 Generally, you can't test resiliency in the same way that you test application functionality (by running unit tests and so on).
-Instead, you must test how the end-to-end workload performs under failure conditions, which by definition don't happen all of the time.
+Instead, you must test how the end-to-end workload performs under failure conditions which only occur intermittently.

-Testing is part of an iterative process.
-Test the application, measure the outcome, analyze and fix any failures that result, and repeat the process.
+Testing is an iterative process.
+Test the application, measure the outcome, analyze and address any failures that result, and repeat the process.

 Fault injection testing.
-Test the resiliency of the system to failures, either by triggering actual failures or by simulating them.
+Test the resiliency of the system during failures, either by triggering actual failures or by simulating them.
 Here are some common failure scenarios to test: